SUMMER SCHOOL 2: “FISHing Bacteria”

 Don't forget, participation is free of charge!
 The Summer School is financed by the European Comission's H2020 programme through the DelNAM project.

-You can choose whether you want to attend only the theoretical sessions (4th and 5th of May) or both the theoretical and practical sessions (4th-6th of May).
+You can choose whether you want to attend only the theoretical sessions (4th of May) or both the theoretical and practical sessions (4th-6th of May).
 There is a limit of registrations for the practical sessions, registrations will be accepted by order of submission.

 Registrations are closed.